FJrodafo/ESLint/App/README.md

 }
 ```

-Once you have pasted your JavaScript code that you want to be analyzed by ESLint in the `main.js` file, you can proceed to write the following command in the console (Make sure you are in the `Source` directory):
+Once you have pasted your JavaScript code that you want to be analyzed by ESLint in the `main.js` file, you can proceed to write the following command in the console (Make sure you are in the `App` directory):

 ```shell
 npm run eslint